dwp/correlationid-springboot-starter/README.md

 ## Auto-Configuration

-By default, the correlation ID is turned off.
-To enable it, set the following configuration in the `application.yml`
+By default, the correlation ID is turned on.
+To disable it, set the following configuration in the `application.yml`

 ```yaml